enijkamp/gan-spectral/README.md

-# wgan-spectral
+# gan-spectral
-Wasserstein-GAN with Spectral-Normalization.
+GAN with Spectral-Normalization.

 requires: